zhaggenhong/hilojack.github.io/_posts/2014-3-5-php-debug.md

 http://stackoverflow.com/questions/880458/php-memory-profiling

 As you probably know, Xdebug dropped the memory profiling support since the 2.* version.
 Please search for the "removed functions" string here: http://www.xdebug.org/updates.php

-> Removed support for Memory profiling as that didn't work properly.

 So I've tried another tool and it worked well for me.